Rexwang8/geonotes/README.md

 ## Building

-You can build SpatialNotes by cloning the repo, openning the project in Unity and building with Unity's build tools.
+You can build SpatialNotes by cloning the repo, opening the project in Unity and building with Unity's build tools.

 ---